pashest/word-of-wisdom/README.md

 # word-of-wisdom

+TCP Server protected from DDoS attacks with Equihash based Proof of Work algorithm.
 ## Proof of Work algorithm

 I decided to use Equihash based Proof of work algorithm.
 Equihash is memory-bound algorithm, and it's optimized for